 Center for Astrophysics

 Great progress has been made in Astrophysics at Notre Dame.
-This area couples naturally into Notre Dame’s new involvement with the Large Binocular Telescope and the Steward Observatory facilities.
+This area couples naturally into Notre Dame’s involvement with the Large Binocular Telescope and the Steward Observatory facilities.
 This area also includes nuclear astrophysics (e.g. nucleosynthesis in the early universe and in supernovae) and particle astrophysics (e.g. missing mass in universe).
-The new Center for Astrophysics at Notre Dame University (CANDU) has been established and will serve as a focus for this effort.
+The Center for Astrophysics at Notre Dame University (CANDU) serves as a focus for this effort.